It's

 immediately starts rifling punches and elbows to Randleman's exposed head,

-and Kevin desperately tries to figure out why the hell he's in trouble since
+and Kevin desperately tries to figure out why the hell he's in trouble

 he just knocked his opponent on his ass.
 MORE ELBOWS!
 MORE PUNCHES!
 MORE